SamVanderstraeten/aoc22/README.md

 XXII.
 CUBICAL MAZE - GOT LOST IN 3D.
 I don't have time for this

 XXIII.
+GAME OF ELIF.
 I don't have time for this

 XIV.
 I don't have time for this it's Christmas Eve.